All the New ‘Squid Game: The Challenge’ Games in Season 2

 Spoiler Alert

-[Warning: The following post contains spoilers for Squid Game: The Challenge Season 2 Episodes 1 through 4.]
+[Warning: The following post contains spoilers for Squid Game: The Challenge Season 2.]

 Squid Game: The Challenge is back.
-The Squid Game-themed competition series returned on Wednesday (November 5) with the first four episodes of Season 2.
+The Squid Game-themed competition series returned on Wednesday (November 5) for Season 2.

-In them, we meet an eclectic group of new players, some of whom have deep connections with one another — there’s a pair of twins, for instance, a father-daughter duo, and more.
+In the episodes released so far, we meet an eclectic group of new players, some of whom have deep connections with one another — there’s a pair of twins, for instance, a father-daughter duo, and more.

 As the executive producers promised, several of the games stemmed from the most recent seasons of the hit drama, while at least one was completely new to the spinoff.

-Here’s a look at all of the games played on Squid Game: The Challenge Season 2 (so far).
+Here’s a look at all of the games played on Squid Game: The Challenge Season 2.

 Counting